Formal Email Writing Examples: 20+ Best Practices You Shouldn't Miss

 1. Professional Introduction Email

-When meeting a new client or colleague, a professional introduction email is a great way to start building a professional relationship.
-You can introduce yourself and your role, and mention how you can work together.
+When meeting a new client or colleague, a professional communication email is a great way to start expand your professional network.
+You can introduce yourself and your role, and it's important to address the recipient's name in your greeting to personalize the email and make a direct connection.

 Subject: Quick question about [Recipient’s LinkedIn post on X]